-Our current list of contributors to the George Washington Digital Encyclopedia
+Our current list of contributors to The Digital Encyclopedia of George Washington

 Jonathan Adams is an undergraduate student at The George Washington University, majoring in Political Science and minoring in History.
 A native of South Florida, he has interned for two members of Congress and the Office of Legislative Affairs in the Treasury Department.